bbedward/graham_discord_bot/README.md

 ```

 2) **Command Line Arguments**
 These are all required options, but they have typical defaults already specified.
-Use **`python3.7 bot.py --help`** to see the full list of options.
+Use **`python3.14 bot.py --help`** to see the full list of options.
+The `-p/--prefix` flag is vestigial: all commands are Discord slash commands as of 5.0.

 3) **YAML Configuration File**
 A file fulled of optional settings, everything in the file is optional - typically these settings tweak the bot's behavior and various thresholds.
 You need to create the file **`config.yaml`** with the options you want, you can see all of the available options in **`config.yaml.example`**